 All drivers will have a central point on their face where they will transfer maximum energy to the golf ball – this is known as their 'sweet spot'.
 However, the term sweet spot is a bit misleading as it isn't a zone, but one single point defined by physics.

-Modern day drivers aim to minimise twist when hit off centre.
-Companies often referrer to this tech as these drivers having a larger ‘sweet spot’.
-They don’t, but they do twist less which is good for distance and accuracy.
+Modern-day drivers aim to minimise twist when hit off centre.
+Companies often refer to this tech as these drivers having a larger 'sweet spot'.
+They don't, but they do twist less which is good for distance and accuracy.
 All clubs featured in this best driver for slice review have high levels of forgiveness – a large sweet spot.

 Can a draw-bias driver actually correct my slice?